rwslinkman/SimDeviceBLE/README.md

 Contributing the proprietary devices, services and characteristics is appreciated but not required.

 ## Usage
+Checkout the project and open it with Android Studio.
+Run the `app` on your Android phone.

 Make sure Bluetooth is enabled on your phone (use `Enable Bluetooth` button) and advertise a selected device.
 The selected device will advertise the services associated to it.
 All options available in the `Advertise` section will be used in the Advertisment data.